Skip to main content

 Controlling diseases in stone fruit orchards can be a challenge in any environment, but particularly in a subtropical climate.
 Although most diseases can be controlled, growers must be vigilant and control the disease progression before an epidemic occurs.

 Integrated Pest Management (IPM) techniques can be implemented with weekly scouting to aid in responsible chemical applications in both conventional and organic orchards.
 Listed below are peach diseases common to stone fruit production in Florida.
 Please use the most current Southeastern Peach, Nectarine and Plum Pest Management and Culture Guide when making decisions on when and what to apply for control of these diseases.
 Be sure to rotate fungicide chemistries to avoid the development of resistance in your orchard.
-The consequences can be severe, such as the loss of an entire class of fungicide for a particular disease
+The consequences can be severe, such as the loss of an entire class of fungicide for a particular disease.

 In addition, be sure that you are calibrating your spray equipment properly.
 While small farms and orchards may be using backpack sprayers, large airblast sprayers are often used in larger orchards.